OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentQueues.rst

 Upon completion of this module, students will be able to:

 * Name the function and purpose of basic Java data structures
-* State key characteristics of Bags in Java
+* State key characteristics of Queues in Java
-* Build and populate Bags in Java
+* Build and populate Queues in Java

 Suggested Reading
 ~~~~~~~~~~~~~~~~~